How to cancel your additional contributions

 Additional Pension contracts

-If you wish to stop making regular contributions to an Additional Pension contract, you'll need to complete the Additional Pension – Cessation/Cancellation Of Contract application form and send it to your Employer.
+If you wish to stop making regular contributions to an Additional Pension contract, you'll need to complete the Additional Pension – Cessation/Cancellation Of Contract application form (opens a new tab) and send it to your Employer.
 If you have multiple contracts with different employers, you should contact the employer that makes your Additional Pension deductions.

 If you're a self-employed Principal or Locum GP, you'll need to send your application form to your relevant PSD Office.